Guide to the Valle d’Itria - Puglia’s Bucolic Countryside

 Why visit

-The Itria valley is one of Puglia’s prettiest and most rural sections.
+The Itria valley is one of Puglia’s prettiest and most rural areas.
 Quiet country lanes, almost always closed in by grey stone walls, meander between towns and wooded groves, providing terrific drives, bike rides, and walks.

 The countryside is rich and fertile, and you’ll see vegetables, grapes, olives, and fruit trees growing all around.
 Those interested in gastronomy can take cooking classes, taste wines, sample olive oil, learn about cheese making (burrata anyone?!), and even visit working farms.